Writing a covering letter

 - Use the same font as your CV so that they look consistent

 - Consider addressing gaps in your CV or other areas you think might need explaining, for example, a retaken year or a health problem.
-Try to be brief and positive and if in doubt book an appointment with a Careers Adviser
+Try to be brief and positive and if in doubt book an appointment with a careers consultant

 - Tailor your letter to each application and try to highlight skills and experience that are relevant to that specific job and employer (it’s obvious it’s a generic letter if you just change the organisation name!)